Abjad/abjad/trunk/abjad/docs/source/start_here/version_history/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 A new top-level ``inspect()`` function is now available when you start Abjad.
-Use the function to inspect a large number of derived attributes that pertain to score components.
-Example:
+``inspect()`` is a factory function that returns an instance of the new AttributeInspectionAgent (or just "the inspector").
+The inspector allows you to get a large number of different score component attributes determined by score structure.
+Here's an example of using ``inspect()`` to get the duration of a tupletted note:

 ::